twosavoie/portfolio_v2/wp-content/plugins/ninja-forms/readme.txt

 == Upgrade Notice ==

-= 3.3.5 (18 June 2018) =
+= 3.3.7 (21 June 2018) =

 *Bugs:*

-* Made some performance updates to several of our popup modals.
-* The agency remove marketing hook should now properly hide the new services tab.

-*Changes:*

-* Fields now display admin labels (if they exist) instead of labels in the store submission action settings.
-* Added a tooltip to the value section of list fields, giving details about allowed characters.
-* List field merge tags can now be configured to show labels instead of values by appending ":label" to the merge tag.
-* The store submissions action can now be configured to remove submissions that exceed a defined timeframe.
-* Added a confirm modal to field deletion to prevent accidental removal of data.
+* Resolved an issue that sometimes caused the form builder to crash when deleting a field.
+* Submissions removed by the expired submissions feature should now be moved to the trash instead of completely removed.

 == Changelog ==

+= 3.3.7 (21 June 2018) =

+*Bugs:*

+* Submissions removed by the expired submissions feature should now be moved to the trash instead of completely removed.

+= 3.3.6 (20 June 2018) =

+*Bugs:*

+* Resolved an issue that sometimes caused the form builder to crash when deleting a field.

 = 3.3.5 (18 June 2018) =